tensorchiefs/dl_course/docs/docker.md

 ## Installation of docker

 * The official installation guide can be found at: [https://docs.docker.com/engine/installation/](https://docs.docker.com/engine/installation/)
+* For hints how to use docker on Windows see [here](https://www.dropbox.com/home/DAS_DL_shared/formalia?preview=how.to.use.docker.on.windows-after.installation.pdf)
-* In addition we have an instruction for [Windows](https://dl.dropboxusercontent.com/u/9154523/zhaw/how.to.docker-v4.pdf) **Currently Not up to date**
+* In case that the docker installation does not work we have an addition installation guide for inalling Tensorflow directly on [Windows](https://www.dropbox.com/home/DAS_DL_shared/formalia?preview=install-tensorflow-directly-on-Windows.pdf).

 ## Running the container